 Because of this, the Forest Service encourages hikers and equestrians to stay on Espinosa Trail and Pine Creek Trail, the two major paths in Pine Creek Wilderness, and to hike in a group.
 Horsethief Canyon trail is technically a segment of Espinosa Trail and it will typically labelled as such on maps.

-The most popular Horsethief Canyon hiking trail here is a 1.6 mile up-and-back that takes you along the Espinosa Trail down into Horsethief Canyon to a large pool and small waterfalls Pine Valley Creek.
-The hike starts along a forest service Route 16SO4, and turns right onto Espinosa Trail after less than a quarter mile.
+The most popular Horsethief Canyon day-hiking route is a 1.6 mile up-and-back that takes you along the Espinosa Trail down into Horsethief Canyon to a large pool and small waterfalls Pine Valley Creek.
+The hike starts at a well developed parking lot along a forest service Route 16SO4, and turns right onto Espinosa Trail after less than a quarter mile.

 Even in winter, this can be a hot area and the pool is a nice cool place to sit and listen to the gurgle of the stream.
 Just downstream of the pool is a flat grassy grove that is perfect for overnight camping (with a permit from the Forest Service).
 The best times for hiking in Horsethief Canyon are in the winter and spring, when the flowers are blooming and the temperatures reasonable.

 You can, of course, explore beyond the pool.
 From the pool, you can bushwhack upstream along the creek, where it squeezes through the increasingly narrow canyon.
 Heading downstream along Pine Valley Creek is easy walking and offers even more seclusion.
 Watch out for poison ivy and rattlesnakes.